lauma/TezaursTEI/README.md

 - The extensive validator is here: https://github.com/globalwordnet/OMW
 - There is also Python package wm that contains simpler validator: https://wn.readthedocs.io/en/latest/cli.html .
 Command to use it is `python -m wn validate tezaurs_version-number_lmf.xml`

+### TEI validation

+- Currently no good tools are known for general TEI, but XML well-formed-ness can be checked with general XML tools or with Notepad++ plugin _XML tools_.